Hadith of the Golden Chain: Al-Silsilah al-Dhahab in Hadith terminology

-Hadith terminology categorize Hadith into several sections.
-According to authenticity or weakness of Hadith, Each hadith can be placed in different categories.
+Hadith terminology categorize the hadith into several sections.
 The following are some important topics that are discussed about Al-Silsilah al-Dhahab.

-Al-Silsilah al-Dhahab is a Hadith Qudsi, i.e., the word of God, but differs from Quran.
-The Gabriel transmitted hadith from God to prophet.
+Al-Silsilah al-Dhahab is a Hadith Qudsi, i.e., the word of God, but differs from the Quran.
+Gabriel transmitted the hadith from God to Prophet.
 Al-Silsilah al-Dhahab is Mutawatir.
-Shia and sunni scholars have narrated the hadith by Different expressions with authenticity.
-This hadith is Musalsal meaning that it's a word of God and is conveyed from Prophet of Islam through Ahl al-Bayt to Ali al-Ridha.
+Shia and Sunni scholars have narrated the hadith by different expressions with authenticity.
+The hadith is Musalsal, meaning that it's a word of God and is conveyed from the prophet through Ahl al-Bayt to Ali al-Rida.
 In other word, narrators of the hadith are Prophet and Ahl al-Bayt.
-According to shia view they are infallible and immune from error in practical matters, in inviting people to the religion and in perceiving the realm of cognition. because of that the hadith is called golden chain.
-Because of that, this hadith was named Al-Silsilah al-Dhahab.
-Al-Silsilah al-Dhahab is Musnad.
-Twenty (or ten or thirty) thousands have narrated this event, but only fifty narrations are available.
-The chain of the narrators of the hadith reaches the Prophet of Islam through Ahl al-Bayt, hence called Hadith of Golden Chain.
+According to Shia view, they are infallible and immune from error in practical matters, in inviting people to the religion and in perceiving the realm of cognition.
+Because of that, the hadith is called Golden Chain.